metasmile/PropertyKit/README.md

 ### Usage

-The simplest example to use
+The simplest example to use.
 ```swift
 class WatchableObject:NSObject, PropertyWatchable{
     @objc dynamic